About

 Who We Are

-Nia Technologies Inc. is a Canadian non-profit social enterprise.
-Based in Toronto, Canada, we have partners and funders around the world.
+Nia Technologies Inc. operates as a Canadian non-profit social enterprise with its base in Toronto, Canada.
+Our network of partners and funders spans across the globe.

 Video: Nia Technologies and 3D PrintAbility (4:35)